FLAME: A Model for Duration-Dependent Risk Accumulation in Episodic Temporal Exposures: Application

 \subsection{Data description}

 We applied FLAME to data from patients who underwent CABG surgery at the Johns Hopkins Hospital (JHH) between July 1, 2016 and October 31, 2019.
 Patients were included if they underwent isolated CABG with cardiopulmonary bypass (CPB).
-High frequency hemodynamic data for MAP was extracted from the electronic health record and matched to clinical variables available from the JHH Society of Thoracic Surgery (STS) database.
-The data set contains $1{,}199$ patients and has been described in detail by \citet{goeddel2024mapcvp}.
-The outcome of interest is acute kidney injury (AKI) at 48 hours after surgery as defined by the KDIGO criteria using change in serum creatinine \citep{khwaja2012kdigo}.
+High-frequency hemodynamic measurements of MAP were extracted from the electronic health record and linked to clinical variables from the JHH Society of Thoracic Surgery (STS) database.
+The dataset contains $1{,}199$ patients and has been described in detail by \citet{goeddel2024mapcvp}.
+The outcome of interest is acute kidney injury (AKI) within 48 hours after surgery as defined by the KDIGO criteria using change in serum creatinine \citep{khwaja2012kdigo}.

-From this initial data set we excluded eight patients who experienced at least one episode lasting more than $75$ minutes because this was a very rare exposure.
-We also excluded three patients who are missing the STS renal failure score, a composite preoperative risk measure.
-After exclusion, our analytic sample included $1{,}188$ patients, of whom $330$ ($28$\%) developed AKI within 48 hours after surgery.
+From this initial dataset, three patients with missing STS renal failure scores, a composite preoperative risk measure incorporating a wide range of demographic and clinical risk factors, were excluded, resulting in an analytic sample of $1{,}196$ patients.
+Among these, $335$ ($28\%$) developed AKI within 48 hours after surgery.
 The exposure is hypotension, a hemodynamic state defined as MAP less than $65$ mm Hg.
+MAP is the average blood pressure during a single cardiac cycle and is measured through catheters placed in the radial/femoral artery, recorded at 1-minute resolution during surgery.
+Seventeen patients had missing MAP values (mean (SD) duration of missingness: 34 (20) minutes).
+In the primary analysis, missing values were imputed using linear interpolation; a sensitivity analysis excluding these patients is reported in the Supplementary Materials Section S3.2.
+We did not consider measurement error modeling for MAP as arterial MAP is widely regarded as the clinical reference standard in perioperative monitoring.

-MAP is the average blood pressure during a single cardiac cycle, and is measured through catheters placed in the radial/femoral artery and recorded at 1-minute resolution during surgery.
-Total duration of hypotension during surgery has been reported to be associated with AKI \citep{Scott2024perioperative}.
-It is not known, however, how AKI risk accumulates when patients enter the hypotensive state.
-For example, we would like to compare the risk of $60$ one-minute hypotensive episodes with that of $1$ sixty-minute hypotensive episode.
-We observed a total of $24{,}248$ hypotensive episodes across study participants.
-The frequency and duration of hypotensive episodes and other patient characteristics are summarized in Table~\ref{tab:data-summary}.
+Previous studies have shown that total duration of hypotension during surgery is associated with AKI \citep{Scott2024perioperative}.
+It remains unclear, however, how the number and duration of hypotensive episodes influence AKI risk.
+For example, is a single sustained hypotensive episode more harmful than multiple shorter episodes with the same total duration?
+In our data, we identified a total of $26{,}044$ hypotensive episodes across all patients.
+Summary statistics for episode frequency and duration, along with other patient characteristics, are provided in Table~\ref{tab:data-summary}.